webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 Also, within named subtrees of the dom/apis, interstitials are used to distinguish methods and properties as well as events.
 For example, [[dom/apis/audio-video/properties/type]].

 In the [[WPD:Creating_API_pages|API Project]] we decided to eliminate these member interstitials as being unnecessary.
+We can follow the same reasoning for the DOM APIs.

 Some pages have no interstitials at all.
 * dom/<member>